viet34tqc/notebook/tips.md

 - Log variable in arrow function <https://getfrontend.tips/log-a-variable-in-an-arrow-function.html>
 - <https://getfrontend.tips/number-headings-and-subheadings-automatically.html>
+- Get the first and last item of array: <https://getfrontend.tips/pick-the-first-and-last-items-of-an-array/>
 - Do not use MAGIC NUMBER: <https://getfrontend.tips/do-not-use-magic-numbers-when-manipulating-strings.html>
 - Quick query element in the Console: <https://getfrontend.tips/quick-query-elements-in-the-console.html>
 - Do not use 'submit' to name a submit button: <https://getfrontend.tips/do-not-use-submit-to-name-a-submit-button.html>